jfmengels/lib-upgrader/readme.md

 ./cli.js
 ```

-Unless you committed your changes and your directory is clean, the program will probably exit and warn you about
+Unless you committed your changes and your directory is clean, the program will exit and ask you to do that or stash your changes.
+You can force through it by adding `--force` to the command line.

-Simply run `lib-upgrader` in your terminal and answer a few questions.
-You can pass a filename directly to the CLI.
-If you do not, you will be prompted for one.

-Ensure you have a backup of your tests or commit the latest changes before running this.

 ## License